Stronghold of the Douglases | Scotland’s last great medieval castle | The architecture of warfare

 Scotland’s last great medieval castle

 Tantallon was the last truly great castle built in Scotland.
-Its architecture harked back to the mighty stone castles of enclosure of the 1200s, such as Bothwell Castle
+Its architecture harked back to the mighty defensive stone castles of the 1200s, such as Bothwell Castle.
+These were characterised by enormously thick and high stone walls enclosing large closes, or courtyards.
+Tall stone towers projected from great curtain walls, providing living quarters for the nobles.

-Tantallon’s plan differs from most enclosure castles only because of its situation, at the edge of a promontory.
+Tantallon’s plan differs from most comparable castles only because of its situation, at the edge of a promontory.
 Although the curtain wall enclosed the entire site, the castle only needed formidable defences along its landward side.
-Its great curtain wall of red sandstone still stands remarkably entire, as do the three towers in which the mighty earls of Angus and their henchmen lived.
+Its great curtain wall of red sandstone still stands remarkably complete, as do the three towers in which the mighty earls of Angus lived.

 The architecture of warfare

-The invention of the gun changed all this – subsequent owners had to improve Tantallon’s defensive capability.
+The proliferation of artillery changed all this – subsequent owners had to improve Tantallon’s defensive capability.
 They filled in the wall chambers to help withstand incoming cannon shot, inserted gun holes and built additional gun defences outside.
 These included a gun tower beside the outer gate, and a ravelin (an earthen gun emplacement) beyond.

-It was all to no avail.
+In the end it was not enough.
 In 1651 Cromwell’s heavy guns, mounted on adjacent promontories, ripped the guts out of the end towers.